-- If you do not have a the time or knowledge to add layout CSS or create template files look into a page builder to accomplish more complex landing page layouts without the hassle or the need to get another tool.
+- If you do not have the time or knowledge to add layout CSS or create template files look into a page builder to accomplish more complex landing page layouts without the hassle of getting another tool.
 Beaver Builder is a tool that I have introduced to many who have claimed to not be technical but they have been able to take off and do the complex layouts they wanted on their site.

 - STAY AWAY from niche themes.
-These include wedding, photographer, e-commerce, etc. These themes sound great.
+These include weddings, photographers, e-commerce, etc. These themes sound great.
 Install add content and you are up and running.
-They are great to get you started quickly but in reality they end up to be hard to customize and you loose a lot of flexibility if you ever want to add more to the site than just that purpose.
-Instead choose ta theme that is flexible like Beaver Builder and then find the layout from a wedding site that you like and copy that layout.
+They are great to get you started quickly but in reality, they end up to be hard to customize and you lose a lot of flexibility if you ever want to add more to the site than just that purpose.
+Instead, choose ta theme that is flexible like Beaver Builder and then find the layout from a wedding site that you like and copy that layout.

-- Don’t be victim to theme buyers regret.
-Many themes will have really good advertising and super flash previews promising so much for $60 dollars and when you download it you have the ugliest theme, with little support and little guidance on how to get that awesome demo site look a like.
+- Don’t be a victim to theme buyers regret.
+Many themes will have really good advertising and super flash previews promising so much for $60 dollars and when you download it you have the ugliest theme, with little support and little guidance on how to get that awesome demo site look alike.

 - One of my biggest annoyances with themes is those that don’t play nice with the core system which is WordPress.
 WordPress core has a built-in area to customize everything about the theme.
 This is called Customizer and it is linked from the admin bar and from the Dashboard area.
 Many themes completely ignore that this exists and throw in a whole slew of settings in a completely different location.
 Instead of learning the basics of WordPress you have to learn a whole new system just for that theme.
 If that theme doesn’t work out you have to do it again possibly for the next theme.
 The theme should play super nice with the underlying structure and not override the core of WordPress.